BIGJRA/BIGJRA.github.io/rejuv.md

 Head up to the gym area, but before you go in, directly head east.
-Behind a tree you’ll find Jessibelle, the sixth of nine *lost kids* who you can send to the lost camp.
+Behind a tree you'll find Jessibelle, the sixth of nine *lost kids* who you can send to the lost camp.
 To the left of the gym is a *Modest Mint.*